With World of Warcraft living it’s best days since more than a decade ago, the topic of WoW subscriptions is more relevant than ever.

 Game Time, on the other hand, is a one-off purchase.
-It comes with the same time increments as the subscription does, but unlike the sub, once it runs out, you have to manually buy yourself some more time.
+It comes only as 60 days cards, but unlike the sub, once it runs out, you have to manually buy yourself some more time.

 How much do subscriptions and game time cost?

 - Game Time 60 days — $29.99

 Of course, paying for more than one month at a time is more cost-effective in the long run, but it comes at a higher cost upfront, which isn’t always feasible.

 Can you give someone a WoW subscription as a gift?